Robinkhilery960/Interview-Questions/Javascript/readme.md

 ### Transition from callbacks to promise based

-Tradiotnal callback :
+Traditional callback :
-In callback they are called when a perticular task has given you output either it result or it is an error you callback will be called so the point is callbacks are executed after a certain time of interval with the result value the same cab be achevied through promises how instead of gicing thesse output values to the callback directly what happens if if gave them to promies and when i reaceive a value from the async function I can use that value by attaching some handlers over it this whole work of tieing outcome to a promise from a callback is done by executer function that is a solo paramter for the Promise constructer.
+In callback they are called when a particular task has given you output either it result or it is an error you callback will be called so the point is callbacks are executed after a certain time of interval with the result value the same cab be achieved through promises how instead of giving these output values to the callback directly what happens if if gave them to promise and when i receive a value from the async function I can use that value by attaching some handlers over it this whole work of tieing outcome to a promise from a callback is done by executer function that is a solo parameter for the Promise constructor.

 ```javascript
 readFile("hello.text", (error, result) => {